-Man Tackled in Long Island Bagel Shop After Bizarre Misogynist Rant About Dating Sites
+Man Tackled In Long Island Bagel Shop After Bizarre Misogynist Rant About Dating Sites

 — Donald Rosner (@donaldrosner) July 10, 2019

-As the man became increasingly aggressive, a male bystander stepped in and tells him “calm down.”
+As the man became increasingly aggressive, a male bystander stepped in and told him “calm down.”

 “Shut your mouth.
 You are not God or my father or my boss,” the unknown angry customer said.
-He then squared up to him and said “Dude, do you want to step outside?”
+He then squared up to him.

 The man lunged at the angry customer and took him down.

 The first video stops with the man on the ground.
-But later in the day a second video emerged showing the aftermath.
+Later in the day a second video emerged showing the aftermath.

 The man is seen in the second video throwing his bagel to the ground.
 He directs his anger at all the women in the shop before someone guides him out the door.

-According to the New York Post Bagel Boss employees lauded the man who tackled the angry customer.
+According to the New York Post, Bagel Boss employees lauded the man who tackled the angry customer.

 “He is our hero.
 If he didn’t tackle him, it would’ve gone on and on.”